yedivanseven/CheckerPy/README.md

 to be checked at all.
 ###### Dictionaries
-Likewise, you can specify a separate 2-tuple of limits for the keys and the values of a dictionary to check if an argument is dictionary and if all its elements adhere to the respective limits.
+Likewise, you can specify a separate 2-tuple of limits for the keys and the values of a dictionary to check that an argument is a dictionary and that all its elements adhere to the respective limits.
 Use the ellipsis literal `...` or the 2-tuple `(..., ...)` to skip checking for either keys or values.
 ```python
 @Bounded({...: (1, 120)})